sc0v0ne/LearnAI/nlp/nlu_classification.md

   - Training a NLU model
   - Limitations of word embeddings
     - Homonyms
-    - Plurals, abbreviations and typos
+    - Plurals, abbreviations, and typos
     - Heavy
   - Training your own embeddings
     - Mixing pre-trained with your own embeddings
     - Giving context to embeddings with transformers
     - Ordering and negation
-- Discover and Classify In-app Message Intent at Airbnb
+- Discover and Classify in-app Message Intent at Airbnb
   - Identifying Message Intent
   - Intent Discovery
   - Labeling: From Unsupervised to Supervised
   - Intent Classification with CNN
 - Using the DIET classifier for intent classification
-  - What is Rasa?
+  - What is Rasa
   - DIET: A Quick Introduction:
+- Tutorials
+  - Text Classification using Python
+  - Sentiment Analysis using Python
+  - Text Classification using AutoML
+  - Sentiment Analysis using AutoML
 - References

 <!-- /MarkdownTOC -->